internet protocol administrator

 Computers use the Internet Protocol to send data packets from a source IP address to a destination IP address.

-Every internet-compatible device has its own unique IP address.
-An IP address is a set of numbers that allow a computer to identify itself on a network.
-IP addresses are a central network element that makes routing possible.
+Every internet-compatible device has its unique IP address.
+An IP address is a set of numbers that allows a computer to identify itself on a network.
+It is a central network element that makes routing possible.

 Here’s what happens when a computer uses IP to send data:

 • First, the computer prepares the data for transit.
 The computer does this by organizing data into an IP packet.
-The packet contains information that helps with data transmission, like identification tags and descriptions of the data being transferred.
+The packet contains information that helps with data transmission, like identification tags and descriptions of the transferred data.

 • Finally, the computer sends the data.
 Data can reach its destination no matter how many routers it has to pass through first.
 Information included in the identification tags of each IP packet helps keep the data on track.

-As important as IP is, it’s equally as important to learn what the Internet Protocol doesn’t do.
-You might have noticed that there aren’t any steps that guarantee the data will arrive in the correct order, or that the data will arrive at all.
+As important as IP is, it’s equally important to learn what the Internet Protocol doesn’t do.
+You might have noticed that there aren’t any steps that guarantee the data will arrive in the correct order or that the data will arrive at all.

-Computers that depend solely on the Internet Protocol suffer high rates of packet loss.
+Computers that depend solely on the Internet Protocol suffer high packet loss rates.
 Packet loss is a form of data loss that occurs when routers experiencing heavy traffic cannot receive any more packets.
-To ensure data arrives successfully and in the correct order, computers use other protocols.
-The Internet Protocol is actually just one part of the larger Internet Protocol suite.
+Computers use other protocols to ensure data arrives successfully and in the correct order.
+The Internet Protocol is just one part of the larger Internet Protocol suite.

 internet wiring